lsds/sgx-spark/SgxREADME.md

 the master node's actual hostname; `<sgx-lkl>` with the path to your `sgx-lkl` installation.

 *Note*: After running each example, make sure to (i) restart all processes, (ii) delete all shared memory files in `/dev/shm`.

+- If you run all the nodes locally, you need to add the following line to `variables.sh`:

+		export SPARK_LOCAL_IP=127.0.0.1

 - Run the Master node